sendgrid/docs/content/docs/for-developers/sending-email/upgrade-your-authentication-method-to-api-keys.md

 <call-out type="warning">

-Authenticating your API request with Basic Authentication including your username and password will no longer be accepted for any Twilio SendGrid endpoints, and Two-Factor Authentication will be required before 2021 If you enable Two-Factor Authentication while using Basic Authentication with username and password on the same user before the requirement is enforced your API requests using that authentication will be rejected.
+Two-Factor Authentication will be required, and all Twilio SendGrid API endpoints will begin rejecting API requests made with a username and password via Basic Authentication before 2021.
+If a user enables Two-Factor Authentication before the requirement is enforced, all Twilio SendGrid endpoints will also reject requests made with their username and password via Basic Authentication.

 </call-out>

-## Am I Basic Authentication with Username and Password?
+## Am I Using Basic Authentication with Username and Password?

 * If SMTP: Check the username you're using to authenticate.
 If it's the word "apikey" then you're using an API Key.
 If it's not, then you're using username and password authentication.
 * If V3: If you're using the most recent version of our open sourced libraries and followed the documentation, you should already be using API keys.
 If you aren't using our libraries, check the Authorization header on your API calls.
 If you see the word "Bearer" - you're good.
 If you see the word "Basic" you're using username and password.